 However, you won’t have a full Pennsylvania Private Investigator's license PI but you can work as one.
 This can be viewed as you being a Private Investigator under supervision.

-Full Pennsylvania PI License
+Full Pennsylvania Private Investigator License

 A full Pennsylvania PI license allows you to work for yourself (your own business).
 This requires you to have previous investigative experience (three years).
 Other than investigative experience, to become a Private Investigator in Pennsylvania, you need to meet basic PI requirements such as age, language proficiency, and other usual Private Investigator requirements of this nature.